Rick Rude Death – Heart Failure

 From his very first appearance, Rick Rude captured fans’ attention by chasing the girlfriends and wives of his competitors and boasting about his skills.

 Rude became a heat magnet – a perfect contrast to the babyfaced stars during the Hulkamania era.

 On May 2, 1989, Rude won the WWF Intercontinental Champion belt by defeating The Ultimate Warrior.
-The story line continued through the summer with The Ultimate Warrior finally reclaiming his belt by the end of August.
+The story line continued through the summer with Warrior finally reclaiming the belt by the end of August.

-In 1991, Rick Rude moved from the WWF to the WCW, where he was a part of the Dangerous Alliance that included the likes of Stunning Steve Austin, Madusa, and Paul E. Dangerously.
-During his time at WCW, Rick Rude also helped his long-time friend Bret Hart make the move from the WWF.
+In 1991, Rick Rude moved from the WWF to WCW, where he was a part of the Dangerous Alliance that included the likes of Stunning Steve Austin, Madusa, and Paul E. Dangerously.

 A Career Ending Injury

-At the time of Rick Rude’s death, his family did state that he had been training in hopes of returning to the action.
+In 1998, it was said that Rude had been adamantly training in hopes of getting back into the ring.
 Sadly, that goal would never come to fruition.

 Rick Rude Death

 Rick Rude’s death occurred on April 20, 1999.
 He was only 40 years old.
 He was living in Alpharetta, Georgia at the time.